kristin-takehara/behavior-driven-shopping-list/README.md

 #### ShoppingList

-- ShoppingList is a class
+- ShoppingList is a function
 - ShoppingList has a property named `items`
 - ShoppingList has a constructor method that initializes `items` as an empty Array
 - ShoppingList has a method named `addItem` that accepts a single ShoppingListItem argument